act-rules/act-rules.github.io/_rules/first-focusable-is-link-to-content-e53727.md

 ## Assumptions

-This rule assume that there any global dismissable information that only appears once per site (such as a cookie policy banner) have already been acknoledged and are not displayed any more.
+This rule assumes that any global dismissible information that only appears once per site has already been acknowledged and is not displayed any more.

+**Note**: the aim of such a link is to be able to skip repeated content (headers, navigation bar, ...) when viewing several pages of the same site.
+Many sites display a cookies policy banner which is stealing focus until dismissed (usually be viewing and accepting cookies policy).
+Since that content is *not* repeated (is it only shown once for the full site), it is not a problem to have it, and it may appear on any page of the site (depending where the user first comes in).

 ## Accessibility Support